docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

+DKIM is a security measure targeting email spoofing.
+It is greatly recommended one activates it.

+See https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail for more details on DKIM.

+## Enabling DKIM signature

-To enable DKIM signature, you must have created your mail accounts.
+To enable DKIM signature, you must have created at least one email accounts.

-Once its done, just run from inside the directory of docker-compose.yml:
+Once its done, just run the following command to generate the signature (here show from inside the directory of docker-compose.yml in order to use a volume on ./config):

     docker run --rm \
       -v "$(pwd)/config":/tmp/docker-mailserver \
       -ti tvial/docker-mailserver:latest generate-dkim-config

-The default keysize is 2048 for now.
-If you need to change it (e.g. your DNS-Provider limits the size) provide the size as the first parameter of the command
+> The default keysize when generating the signature is 2048 bits for now.
+If you need to change it (e.g. your DNS-Provider limits the size), then provide the size as the first parameter of the command:
+>

-    docker run --rm \
+>     docker run --rm \
-      -v "$(pwd)/config":/tmp/docker-mailserver \
+>       -v "$(pwd)/config":/tmp/docker-mailserver \
-      -ti tvial/docker-mailserver:latest generate-dkim-config 2048
+>       -ti tvial/docker-mailserver:latest generate-dkim-config 2048

-Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opendkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.
+Now the keys are generated, you can configure your DNS server with DKIM signature, simply by adding a TXT record.

+If you have direct access to your DNS zone file, then it's only a matter of pasting the content of `config/opendkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.
-After generating DKIM keys you should restart the app.

 ```
 ; OpenDKIM